Six Little Preludes (Bach): Little Prelude in C major, BWV 933

 The C major prelude consists of two brief sections, repeated as a pair, followed by a variation on each section, again repeated as a pair.
 The first segment demands complete independence of the right and left hands, with the left hand providing a busy accompaniment.
 The bass material becomes more rudimentary in the second segment, as the treble adopts f of this prelude makes minimal changes to the basic material, mainly brightening it by lifting the slightly altered melody into a higher register.

 Little Prelude in C minor, BWV 934

 This C minor effort is similar to a minuet.
 It features a lively angular theme.
 The theme and second subject are played through twice and vary considerably on their third appearance.
-This piece generally lasts just over a minute.
+This piece generally lasts just over a minute if no repetitions are performed.

 Little Prelude in D minor, BWV 935

 The Little Prelude in D minor contains features that are similar to a two-part invention.
 This work generally lasts about a minute and a half.
+This prelude is one of the more difficult ones of the set, featuring a constant flurry of notes.
+The second section of this piece deals with keys of F major and G minor, before transitioning back to the dark key of D minor.